Sysco: Food service company plans to create 90 NI jobs - NewsBreak

 CNBC

-40% of workers are considering quitting their jobs soon—here's where they're going
+40% of U.S. workers are considering quitting their jobs soon—here's where they're going

 More than 4 million people have left their jobs each month in the U.S. so far this year — and according to new research, this record-breaking trend isn't going to quit anytime soon.
-About 40% of workers are considering quitting their current jobs in the next 3-to-6 months, a...
+About 40% of U.S. workers are considering quitting their current jobs in the next 3-to-6 months,...

-New Owners of Company Declare No More Employees Can Quit, Earning Mockery

-Despite supply chain issues and a trucker shortage, the new owners of a trucking firm have driven off a number of their own employees with strict new rules.
-Sharing their story to the popular Reddit forum r/antiwork, u/Steampunkgoblin said that the new owners, in order to stop people from quitting, have said they will no longer accept resignations.
-He earned over 14,500 upvotes and 3,400 comments in 12 hours for the post "New owners, New rules."

 TechCrunch